Alan-Qin/alan-qin.github.io/_pages/about.md

 3) **How to obtain "Better" and more Safe Supervision for oversighting LLMs**.

-_I am very fortunate to have worked with lots of distinguished researchers: Prof. Baoyuan Wu, Dr. Yanbo Fan, Prof. Hongyuan Zha, Dr. Jiancong Xiao, and Prof. Piji Li.
+_I am very fortunate to have worked with lots of distinguished researchers: Dr. Liuyi Yao, Daoyuan Chen, Dr. Yaliang Li, Prof. Baoyuan Wu, Dr. Yanbo Fan, Prof. Hongyuan Zha, Dr. Jiancong Xiao, and Prof. Piji Li.
 I had an amazing four years at LGU with my good friends from Room 310 and Room 224.
 Miss you, guys!_

 # 📜 News